briankendall/Profiler68/README.md

 ### Usage notes:

-- Requires `llvm-addr2line`. `analyze.py` has an argument you can use to specify its path.
-(This requirement may be removed in a later version!)
+There are a number of compiler flags you need to use for profiler builds:

-- Currently this doesn't support multi-segment apps, so you need to compile your app with `-Wl,--mac-single`.
+- `-Wl,--mac-single`: Currently this doesn't support multi-segment apps.
+(Hopefully will be fixed at some point in the future.)
-- This also currently requires compiling _without_ `-Wl,-gc-sections`, as it prevents debugging information from being usable.
-This may cause your application to fail to run, though, depending on your system.
-I'm trying to work out a way to remove this requirement.
+- `-g -gdwarf-4`: Enables debugging, so that the profiler's samples can be symbolicated.
+- `-ffixed-a6`: This prevents the compiler from using the A6 register.
+This isn't strictly necessary, but not using this may result in the compiled code overwriting A6, which would prevent the profiler from being able to do a stack crawl while taking samples, producing bunk results.

 #### Sample output
 Here's what the output looks like when profiling TestPerf: